Disestablishment of Paternity in Florida

 - Child support obligations are current.
 This means that the legal father is current on his child support obligation or has substantially complied with the child support obligation.
 If there is any delinquency, the court will need to find that such delinquency occurred due to “just cause.”
 For instance, being temporarily laid off or experiencing a serious medical crisis might be found to be “just cause” for falling behind on a child support obligation.

 - The legal father has not adopted the child.
-The legal father cannot adopt the child and then claim that he is not the child’s legal father and not responsible for supporting the child.
+The legal father cannot adopt the child and then claim that he is not the child’s legal father and is not responsible for supporting the child.

 - The child cannot have been conceived by artificial insemination while the legal father and mother were married.
 Notice that this is slightly – but significantly – different from other statutes regarding paternity.
 The general rule is that a man becomes the legal father of a child if he and the mother are married at the time the child is born.
 But in case of artificial insemination, the man remains the legal father of the child if the man and the mother are married at the time of conception.